 SOLÉ takes corporate social responsibility and environmental stewardship seriously, which led them to using cork, an all-natural and sustainable material, in their vegan and eco-friendly sandals.
 Plus, they incorporate other Earth-friendly materials, like hemp and recycled polyester, into their designs.
 SOLÉ focuses on reducing CO2 by running a business that is carbon negative.
 They achieve this by planting cork trees, harvesting the bark, recycling wine corks, and purchasing carbon offsets.

-Gumbies Flip Flops have their own unique look.
-Company founder Michel Maurer is a freedom-loving adventurer who never wanted to be boxed in to a traditional way of living.
+These flip flops have their own unique look!
+Gumbies Founder Michel Maurer is a freedom-loving adventurer who never wanted to be boxed in to a traditional way of living.
 Gumbies’ design reflects that philosophy.
 Maurer tinkered with different materials to be used in his sandals, and eventually settled on a sole made with recycled rubber, cut into little squares, and woven together with jute.
 The company puts an emphasis on using the “most practical, natural, recycled, and planet friendly materials possible.”